 Can the jury find me guilty of anything else?

 - Causing death by careless, or inconsiderate, driving

 - Careless, or inconsiderate, driving

 The penalties for the above offences are far less severe than causing death by dangerous driving, but the first two in the list may still result in imprisonment depending on the circumstances.
-Even if you are found not to have caused the offence, it is difficult for the sentencing judge to overlook the fact that someone has died and it is inevitably reflected to some degree in the sentence.
+Even if you are found not to have offended, it is difficult for the sentencing judge to overlook the fact that someone has died and it is inevitably reflected in the sentence.